 Well written witty dialogue containing jokes that got me laughing throughout.

 Th opening credits sets up the tone for the movie shifting appropriately from drama to comedy.
 DC Films if you’re reading this, take some notes on balancing the tone for each of your movies.

 The Three Act Structure was polished just like a pair of boots.
 No dog poop on the bottom, they were clean.

 The climax has one of the best variations of the David Vs. Goliath, not involing one on one, but five on one which raises the stakes.

 Like most Marvel films, this contains a post-credits scene.
 Don’t miss it!

-Cons: I couldn’t find anything wrong in this particular picture.
+Boring: I couldn’t find anything wrong in this particular picture.
 I’m giving it an Extra Point for James Gunn on making a flawless film.

-In my opinion, Guardians Of The Galaxy is one of my favorite Marvel movies of all time next to Logan, Deadpool, Avengers & X-Men 2.
+In my opinion, Guardians Of The Galaxy is one of my favorite Marvel movies of all time next to Logan, Deadpool, Spider-Man 2, Avengers & X2: X-Men United.

-So what are you waiting for, get off your gluteus maximus, introduce the Guardians to a friend who haven’t seen it & don’t forget to buy the video game focusing on the Guaridans Of The Galaxy by TellTale Games if you’re prepping up for the upcoming sequel.
+So what are you waiting for, get off your gluteus maximus and introduce the Guardians to a friend who haven’t seen it & don’t forget to buy the video game focusing on the Guardians Of The Galaxy by TellTale Games if you’re prepping up for the upcoming sequel.